devaloop-labs/devalang/README.md

 [![VSCode Extension](https://img.shields.io/visual-studio-marketplace/v/devaloop.devalang-vscode?label=VSCode%20Extension)](https://marketplace.visualstudio.com/items?itemName=devaloop.devalang-vscode)

-# 🎶 Devalang

-Compose music with code — structured, expressive, and fast.
+# 🦊 Devalang (CORE) — Compose music with code

 Devalang is a tiny domain-specific language (DSL) for music makers, sound designers, and audio hackers.
 Compose loops, control samples, render and play audio — all in clean, readable text.

-🦊 Whether you're building a track, shaping textures, or performing live, Devalang helps you think in rhythms.
+Whether you're building a track, shaping textures, or performing live, Devalang helps you think in rhythms.
 It’s designed to be simple, expressive, and fast — because your ideas shouldn’t wait.

 From studio sketches to live sets, Devalang gives you rhythmic control — with the elegance of code.

-> 🚧 **v0.0.1-alpha.13 Notice** 🚧
+> 🚧 Alpha Notice 🚧
->
-> NEW: Devalang is available in your browser at [playground.devalang.com](https://playground.devalang.com) !
->
-> NEW: Online documentation is now available at [docs.devalang.com](https://docs.devalang.com)
 >
 > Includes synthesis, playback, and rendering features, but is still in early development.
 >
 > Currently, Devalang CLI is only available for **Windows**.
 > Linux and macOS binaries will be added in future releases via cross-platform builds.

 ## 📚 Quick Access